ACPA Awards

 Each year, ACPA provides recognition to exemplary students, administrators, educators, and programs/initiatives, normally awarded at ceremonies and receptions during the Annual Convention.

-Awards are broken up into two parts: Association Awards are the highest honors and recognition ACPA provides the profession; Entity Awards highlight accomplishments of individuals, programs, and entities (generally commissions, coalitions, state/regional and international chapters, and communities of practice.
+Awards are broken up into two parts: Association Awards are the highest honors and recognition ACPA provides the profession; Entity Awards highlight accomplishments of individuals, programs, and entities (generally commissions, coalitions, state/regional and international chapters, and communities of practice).
 They are an opportunity to highlight best practices and scholarship that benefit students, recognize members and highlight accomplishments.
 We encourage all to nominate at least one mentor, peer, colleague, student, or supervisee for one of these awards.

-If you have any questions about the awards information or awards program, please contact [email protected]
+If you have any questions about the awards information or awards program, please contact [email protected].

 Association Awards

-The 14 Association Awards below are the highest honors and recognition ACPA provides the profession.
-These awards accept nominations beginning each summer through November.
 Click on the Award name to learn more about the requirements, expectations and nomination instructions for each.

 • Two supporting letters from department and campus leadership